0x1eef/postman/README.md

 #### Deliver

-The [deliver]() method returns a Promise that resolves to an object that contains the items that have been downloaded.
-The items are then ready to be inserted into the DOM.
+The "deliver" method initiates the download of a parcel that includes fonts, stylesheets and scripts.
+Each item an item is downloaded, the progress event is dispatched.
+When all items have been downloaded, the parcel is ready to be inserted into the DOM.
 Typically `document.fonts` is used  to add  fonts, `document.head` is used to append styles, and `document.body` is used to append scripts:

 ```javascript
 import { Postman, item } from "postman";